 However, they also have a deep and rich beef flavor which makes them perfect for roasting.
 Chuck roasts have a lot of connective tissues that melts well as it cooks.
 This makes the roast juicier and more flavorful as it releases the melted fat into the sauce.

-How Long Do You Cook An Oven-Baked Chuck Roast Recipe At 350 Degrees?
+How Long To Cook Chuck Roast In An Oven At 350 Degrees?

 So, what I like to do is take my time with it.
 I start by searing it over medium heat using my cast iron skillet for a more even heat distribution and browning.
 Sear both sides for about 5 to 7 minutes and you’ll get that beautiful brown crust.